vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-formats.md

 ---
-title: "RCS Formats"
+title: RCS Formats
-excerpt: ""
+excerpt: ''
 ---
 This section will take a brief look at some of the formats used in the REST API.